sgsalt/NerdGuide/README.md

 Credits:

-Images from unsplash.com
+Images from unsplash.com, icons from materialdesignicons.com.
-Icons from materialdesignicons.com

 More to follow...